top of page

 ree

-I frequently rely on him for certain tasks, just as I manage specific ones myself.
-Our arrangement works well, as we each have our designated responsibilities that help keep our household running smoothly.
-When it comes to bills, that's entirely his responsibility.
-He meticulously handles everything related to finances, from paying the monthly utilities to managing our budget, ensuring that we stay on track with our expenses.
-His keen attention to detail in these matters is invaluable, and I trust his judgment implicitly.
-He is less than a year away from earning a bachelor's degree in engineering, a significant milestone that reflects his dedication and hard work.
-In addition to that, he already holds a bachelor's degree in aviation, showcasing his diverse interests and capabilities.
-In case you weren't aware, he works as an Air Traffic Controller, a highly demanding job that requires immense concentration and precision.
-He has been putting in six days a week since his trainee days, which were about 8 or 9 years ago.
-The responsibilities that come with this position are substantial, as he is tasked with managing the safe and efficient movement of aircraft in the skies.
-It’s quite the job—one that is not particularly enjoyable but is essential for the safety of countless passengers and crew members.
-The stress and long hours can be taxing, yet he handles it with remarkable resilience.
-I also depend on him for certain "manly" tasks, which often arise unexpectedly.
-For example, when something breaks or malfunctions around the house, I typically ask him to fix it.
-While I could attempt repairs myself, I know that the results might not match his level of expertise, which often leads to better outcomes.
-I once tried to change my faucet and did fairly well, but he still had to come back and fix something that I had overlooked, proving that his skills far exceed mine in this area.
-Recently, I bought paver stones for our front yard because I have a very small porch and have always wanted a larger porch area since I love being outside.
-It has been a long-held dream of mine to create a space where I can relax and enjoy the fresh air.
-We've talked about him building the paver porch for years, discussing plans and designs, but buying the pavers is as far as we've gotten so far.
-He mentioned that I didn't purchase all the necessary materials to complete the project, so I asked him to get them, but I can't remember how long ago that was.
-It feels like it has been too long since we made any progress on that front.
-In addition to the porch project, there are several other tasks and projects in the house that he started but hasn't finished.
-Some of these projects have been incomplete for about 6 or 7 years now, including the renovations in our kitchen.
-It’s frustrating at times to see these unfinished tasks lingering, as they serve as constant reminders of our intentions to improve our living space.
-I often find myself daydreaming about how wonderful it would be to finally have these projects completed, transforming our home into the cozy and functional space we envision.
-Yet, life seems to get in the way, and priorities shift, leaving many of these tasks waiting for the right moment to be addressed.
+I often count on him for certain things, just like I handle my own set of tasks.
+This setup works great for us because we each have our roles that keep everything at home running smoothly.
+When it comes to paying bills, that's all him.
+He takes care of everything financial, from handling the monthly utilities to managing our budget, making sure we stay on top of our expenses.
+His attention to detail with this stuff is amazing, and I totally trust his judgment.
+He's almost done with his bachelor's degree in engineering, which is a huge deal and shows how dedicated and hardworking he is.
+Plus, he already has a bachelor's degree in aviation, proving he's got a wide range of interests and skills.
+In case you didn't know, he's an Air Traffic Controller, which is a super demanding job that needs a lot of focus and precision.
+He's been working six days a week since he started as a trainee, about 8 or 9 years ago.
+His job is pretty intense, as he's responsible for making sure planes move safely and efficiently in the skies.
+It's not exactly fun, but it's crucial for the safety of passengers and crew.
+The stress and long hours can be tough, but he handles it like a champ.
+I also rely on him for those "manly" tasks that pop up unexpectedly.
+Like, when something breaks around the house, I usually ask him to fix it.
+I could try doing it myself, but I know his skills are way better, leading to better results.
+I once tried changing a faucet and did okay, but he had to fix something I missed, showing he's way more skilled in that area.
+Recently, I bought paver stones for our front yard because I have a tiny porch and have always wanted a bigger one since I love being outside.
+It's been a dream of mine to create a nice space to relax and enjoy the fresh air.
+We've been talking about him building the paver porch for years, discussing ideas and designs, but buying the pavers is as far as we've gotten.
+He mentioned I didn't get all the materials needed to finish the project, so I asked him to pick them up, but I can't remember how long ago that was.
+It feels like it's been ages since we made any progress.
+Besides the porch, there are a bunch of other projects around the house that he started but hasn't finished.
+Some have been incomplete for about 6 or 7 years, like the kitchen renovations.
+It's a bit frustrating to see these unfinished tasks hanging around, reminding us of our plans to improve our home.
+I often daydream about how great it would be to finally wrap up these projects and turn our place into the cozy, functional space we imagine.
+But life keeps getting in the way, and priorities change, leaving many of these tasks waiting for the right time to tackle them.

 It Takes a Toll on Us All